-We did the above in a morning and just focused on some The Hague sightseeing outdoors, but you can easily spend a whole day shopping in The Hague and if you then visit some of the museums, that’s another half day to a day extra.
+We did the above in one morning and just focused on some The Hague sightseeing outdoors, but you can easily spend a whole day shopping in The Hague and if you then visit some of the museums, that's another half day to a day extra.

 An afternoon at Scheveningen beach

 While you can take public transportation from the Vredespaleis to The Hague beach, it's not much quicker and when we were there, it was sunny and so we decided to walk.
 Don't underestimate it, though.
 From the shopping area in the center to the beach, it's about an hour.